josephsmithberger/XogotDocs/Documentation.docc/Manual/editor/inspector_dock.md

 Then comes the search bar.
 Type anything in it to filter displayed properties.
 Delete the text to clear the search.
 This search is case insensitive and also searches letter by letter as you type.
-For instance, if you type vsb, one of the results you see will be Visibility property as this property contains all of these letters.
+For instance, if you type `vsb`, one of the results you see will be Visibility property as this property contains all of these letters.

 Before discussing the tool button next to the filter bar, it is worth mentioning